dantheand/programmable-keyboard/README.md

 - **Handy Shortcuts**: layer for random useful shortcuts; accessed by holding down a lower-left left spacebar cluster key
 - **Spacebar Shortcuts**: layer for more shortcuts; accessed by holding down the spacebar

 In the setup below, there two copies of each due to the fact that I have to have some slight differences between Mac and Windows.
+Note: they're kind of out of order simply for historical reasons.

 #### Mac Layers